Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

 ## The Assignment

 This is a two-week assignment.
+However, the end of the first week is the Wednesday before Thanksgiving, so you won't have to submit anything that Wednesday.
+Schedule around the Thanksgiving holiday.
-* For the first week, you will need to submit a class hierarchy diagram with ALL the classes you PLAN to have and their fields and interface to Aropa and to Gradescope for peer review.
+* For the first week, put together a class hierarchy diagram with ALL the classes you PLAN to have and their fields and interface.
-  You can change the plan after peer reviews, BUT your initial plan needs to have enough in there to do the minimum requirements of the assignment.
+  You can change the plan later, BUT your plan needs to have enough in there to do the minimum requirements of the assignment.
+  You won't have to submit the diagram until the 28th, but we strongly recommend you make significant progress on this assignment before Thanksgiving.

 * The whole assignment will need to be completed by the end of the second week with a demo video, Java source code, and an in-person demonstration of the GUI with your section leader during section either Friday Nov 30th or Monday December 3rd.
-You should be demoing the code you submitted on Wednesday November 28th.
+In section, you should be demoing the code you submitted on Wednesday November 28th.

 For the assignment, you will need to do the following: